-Marchers in Tokyo brave chilly weather to bid farewell to outgoing President Barack Obama | The Japan Times
+Marchers in Tokyo brave chilly weather to bid farewell to Obama | The Japan Times

 The Osaka event attracted about 70 people, mostly American and Japanese residents of Kansai, and had a more anti-Trump tone.

-Meanwhile, Ron Harris, a onetime registered Republican who splits his time between Arlington, Virginia, and Tokyo’s Minato Ward, said previously in an email that Republican supporters in Japan are likely “peacefully going about their business and abiding the democratic process instead of disrupting it” during the inauguration, although he added that he will be in Washington D.C. at the inauguration.
+Ron Harris, a former registered Republican who splits his time between Arlington, Virginia, and Tokyo’s Minato Ward, said previously in an email that Republican supporters in Japan are likely “peacefully going about their business and abiding the democratic process instead of disrupting it” during the inauguration.
+He said he would be in Washington for the inauguration.

 Staff writer Eric Johnston contributed to this report.